modsim/FluxML/README.md

   <signature> xsd:string </signature> [0..1]
 </info>
 ```
 <p align="justify">The modeler and strain indicate the name of the modeler and used strain, respectively.
 The version of the FluxML Specification Language is given by the sub-element version.
 This is used to notify parsing program that the document they are reading is properly formatted against the schema for that specified version.
 The timestamp element date allows to specify the date of model creation/modification .
 If the date is stated, it has to follow the standard format "YYYY-MM-DD HH:MM:SS".
-The comment field can be used to store additional remark or model specific informations.
+The comment field can be used to store additional remark or model specific information.
 Finally, the signature field which represents an important tag and is intended for automatic signing of FluxML documents.
 The following example shows a FluxML instance representation of the element info:</p>

 ```xml
 <info >